On Board the American Eagle

 - American Eagle is the only windjammer licensed for international voyages.
 Cruises have ranged from Lunenburg, NS to tall ship events in Boston and New York

-- She has won the Mayor’s Race for the Esperanto Cup in Gloucester ten times
+- She has won the Mayor’s Race for the Esperanto Cup in Gloucester eleven times

 - Correctly restored with a paneled main cabin, wood galley range, and authentic small boats for you to use while we are at anchor